cakephp/docs/en/core-libraries/caching.rst

 .. php:class:: Cache

-Caching is frequently used to reduce the time it takes to create or read from other resources.
-Caching is often used to make reading from expensive resources less expensive.
-You can store the results of expensive queries, or remote webservice access that doesn't frequently change in a cache.
-Once in the cache, re-reading the stored resource from the cache is much cheaper than accessing the remote resource.
+Caching can be used to make reading from expensive or slow resources faster, by maintaining a second copy of the required data in a faster or closer storage system.
+For example, you can store the results of expensive queries, or remote webservice access that doesn't frequently change in a cache.
+Once in the cache, reading data from the cache is much cheaper than accessing the remote resource.

-Caching in CakePHP is primarily facilitated by the ``Cache`` class.
+Caching in CakePHP is facilitated by the ``Cache`` class.
-This class provides a set of static methods that provide a uniform API to dealing with all different types of Caching implementations.
-CakePHP comes with several cache engines built-in, and provides an easy system to implement your own caching systems.
+This class provides a static interface and uniform API to interact with various Caching implementations.
+CakePHP provides several cache engines, and provides a simple interface if you need to build your own backend.
 The built-in caching engines are:

 * ``FileCache`` File cache is a simple cache that uses local files.
 It is the slowest cache engine, and doesn't provide as many features for